c3lang/c3-web/docs/language-common/bitstructs.md

 ### Boolean-only bitstructs

-When a boolean consists of only bool fields, the bit position may be dropped, and the bit position is inferred:
+When a bitstruct consists of only bool fields, the bit position may be dropped, and the bit position is inferred:

 ```c3
 // The following produce exactly the same layout: